kyle-mckay/ffmpeg-py/README.md

   - [Simplified Script Flow](#simplified-script-flow)
   - [Config In Detail](#config-in-detail)

-# About ffmpeg-powershell
+# About ffmpeg-py

-This repo contains a script that i've put together using powersell as the base language.
+>This repo contains a script that i've put together using powersell as the base language.
 The main purpose of this script is to use [FFmpeg](https://ffmpeg.org/) to encode/convert/compress video files in media folders.
 This allows you to standardize file sizes throughout your media library, also enforcing maximum resolutions for longer term storage.

 ## Requirements